6 Reasons Why Data Privacy Is Important For Businesses

 Overview of Data Privacy

-But you may be thinking: How can I use that data if I have to keep it private?
+You may be thinking: How can I use that data if I have to keep it private?

-The good news is that data protection laws instruct businesses how to protect personal data so they can benefit from it fully, such as the:
+In fact, several different data protection laws instruct businesses how to protect personal data so they can benefit from it fully, such as the:

 • General Data Protection Regulation (GDPR)